praveenkumar-pokala/Jira-Agent/README.md

-# Jira AI Agent — Story & Test Case Generator (Commented Edition)
+# Jira AI Agent — Story & Test Case Generator

 This is a **fully commented** and slightly refactored scaffold of the original “Jira-AI-Agent-Demo” project.
 It implements an AI-powered workflow that turns Jira Epics (or mock feature JSON) into **user stories**